huBioinfo/CytoCommunity/README.md

 Rscript Step3_ConsensusClustering.R
 ```

-#### 5. Step4_Visualization.py
+#### 5. Use Step4 to visualize final TCN partitions.

-The result is summarizied and visualized in this step.
-After this step, we will obtain graghs of tissue cellular neighborhoods (TCNs) associated with each condition.
+After this step, we will obtain single-cell spatial maps colored by identified TCNs associated with image conditions/labels.

 ```bash
 python Step4_Visualization.py